OpenEvalProject/evals/manuscripts/elife-44985/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/44985/elife-44985-fig3-v1.jpg)

-**Figure 3.:** Promymister implies pervasive host switching of Haeteriinae from Cretaceous to Recent.Age of Promyrmister is shown (red circle).
+**Figure 3.:** Age of Promyrmister is shown (red circle).
 The inferred window of occurrence of stem-group ants is indicated by the top orange bar.
 The ages of crown-group ants as a whole, New World (NW) army ants, and other specific subfamilies and genera that are known hosts of Haeteriinae are also presented.
 Orange bars extend back from the Recent to the age of the earliest-known fossil; dotted lines extend back to molecularly-inferred origins of crown groups.
 Molecular dating implies crown-group ants existed at the same time as Promyrmister, but stem-group ants are the only ants so far known in Burmese and other contemporaneous ambers.
 All modern host ant genera are inferred to have Cenozoic origins, implying extensive host switching between the inferred Early Cretaceous origin of Haeteriinae and the present day.

 Whether haeteriines evolved in stem- or crown-group ant colonies, their original hosts are presumably long-extinct.
 The present-day host associations of haeteriines imply that these myrmecophiles have host-switched between many modern ant lineages (Figure 3).
 The beetles have been recorded in colonies of ant species scattered across the subfamilies Dolichoderinae, Dorylinae, Formicinae, Myrmicinae and Ponerinae (Helava et al., 1985; Tishechkin, 2007) (Figure 3).
 We suggest that it is this capacity for host switching that may explain the great longevity of the clown beetle-ant symbiosis.
 Through host switching, the clade as a whole has circumvented potential coextinction with host ant lineages that disappeared from the Cretaceous to the present (Barden and Grimaldi, 2016; Barden, 2016).
 Moreover, in some cases, the beetles have radiated dramatically with certain ant groups: the vast majority of the contemporary species richness of Haeteriinae is found in taxa that have adapted to colonies of Neotropical army ants (Ecitonini), including at least 30 genera associated with Eciton army ants alone (Parker, 2016; Helava et al., 1985; von Beeren and Tishechkin, 2017; Tishechkin, 2007).
 Some of these haeteriines have remarkable adaptations for life in colonies of those nomadic ants (Figure 4).
 Neotropical army ants are thought to have begun diversifying approximately in the Oligocene (Brady et al., 2014; Borowiec et al., 2017b), implying that the bulk of haeteriine cladogenesis occurred within this window too, long after the beetles originated in the Cretaceous.